-Stroke is the third leading cause of death in the United States and a leading cause of serious, long-term disability in adults.
-About 600,000 new strokes are reported in the U.S. each year.
+Stroke is a leading cause of death and serious, long-term disability in adults in the United States.
+About 795,000 new strokes are reported in the U.S. each year.
 The good news is that treatments are available that can greatly reduce the damage caused by a stroke.
 However, you need to recognize the symptoms of a stroke and get to a hospital quickly.
 Getting treatment within 60 minutes can prevent disability.

 What is a stroke?

 A stroke, sometimes called a “brain attack,” occurs when blood flow to the brain is interrupted.
 When a stroke occurs, brain cells in the immediate area begin to die because they stop getting the oxygen and nutrients they need to function.

 What causes a stroke?

 There are two major kinds of stroke.
 The first, called an ischemic stroke, is caused by a blood clot that blocks or plugs a blood vessel or artery in the brain.
 About 80 percent of all strokes are ischemic.
 The second, known as a hemorrhagic stroke, is caused by a blood vessel in the brain that breaks and bleeds into the brain.
 About 20 percent of strokes are hemorrhagic.